Floorp-Projects/Floorp/layout/tools/reftest/README.txt

    a manifest, it is legal to use it anywhere in a manifest.
 Subsequent uses of url-prefix overwrite any existing values.

+4. Specification of default preferences

+   default-preferences <preference>*

+   where <preference> is defined above.

+   The <preference> settings will be used for all following test items in the manifest.

+   If a test item includes its own preference settings, then they will override any settings for preferences of the same names that are set using default-preferences, just as later items within a line override earlier ones.

+   A default-preferences line with no <preference> settings following it will reset the set of default preferences to be empty.

+   As with url-prefix, default-preferences will often be used at the start of a manifest file so that it applies to all test items, but it is legal for default-preferences to appear anywhere in the manifest.
+A subsequent default-preferences will reset any previous default preference values and overwrite them with the specified <preference> values.

 This test manifest format could be used by other harnesses, such as ones that do not depend on XUL, or even ones testing other layout engines.